-MRBN can partner with your school, organization, or business to train about understanding ACEs and resilience, and provide Technical Assistance if you need help thinking about adapting your work to incorporate ACEs and resilience.
-MRBN members come from a broad range of local organizations that specialize in trauma-informed care, as well as providers and educators who can share research and best practices for you to consider.
+MRBN can partner with your school, organization, or business to train about understanding ACEs and resilience, and provide Technical Assistance if you need help adapting your work to incorporate ACEs and resilience.
+MRBN members come from a broad range of local organizations that specialize in trauma-informed care, and have member providers and educators who can share their research and best practices.

 The ACEsConnection website is an online network where you’ll find articles, blog posts, opportunities to connect with professionals from around the world.
 They’ve published a Roadmap to Resilience that features best practices from around the country.
-Maine was included in building the Roadmap!
+Maine was involved in building this Roadmap!

 When the HMO members completed the four-page ACE questionnaire, a clinician was available for phone support 24 hours a day for the three years of the study, in order to assure patient well being.
 In three years, the clinician did not receive a single call and no complaints about the survey were filed.
 In fact, many expressed appreciation for having been asked and for the opportunity to briefly discuss the how the experiences affected their health

 The ACE questions are now integrated within the overall KP health history and over 400,000 adults have completed them without report of difficulty.
 Dr. Felitti emphasizes that resistance to the ACE questionnaire is an issue for service providers, but not patients.